 3. Add a 'Spending limit', 'Period' and 'Currency'.

-- Allow : Transactions with merchants/vendors using the specified MCC will be approved, while all others will be declined.
+- Allowed categories: Transactions with merchants/vendors using the specified MCC will be approved, while all others will be declined.

-- Restrict: Transactions with merchants/vendors using the specified MCC will be declined, while purchases from merchants/vendors with other MCCs will be allowed.
+- Restricted categories: Transactions with merchants/vendors using the specified MCC will be declined, while purchases from merchants/vendors with other MCCs will be allowed.

 5. Choose one or more MCC categories.